nextgis/nextgis_installer/qtifw_scripts/README.md

 ```

 The description of package.xml in meta folder see in [this link](http://doc.qt.io/qtinstallerframework/ifw-component-description.html#package-directory-structure)
-The \<Version\> tag will be overwritten by value from package.xml of data folder.
+The \<Version\> tag will be overwritten by value from version.str of build folder in sources or xml tag in data folder (for groups).
 The \<ReleaseDate\> will be set on current date.
 Both tags can be skipped in package.xml
 in meta folder.